kanidm/kanidm/book/src/repl/planning.md

 ## Maximum Downtime of a Server

-Kanidm's replication protocol enforces limits on how long a server can be offline for.
+Kanidm's replication protocol enforces limits on how long a server can be offline.
 This is due to how tombstones are handled.
 By default the maximum is 7 days.
 If a server is offline for more than 7 days a refresh will be required for that server to continue participation in the topology.